nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 Job done.
 Authentication is only concerned with identitying the user/subject but should not make any claims whether he is authorized.

 Because authentication-handling logic is very similar across all your backend endpoints it is usually performed before anything else within middleware, a decorator or request interceptor.
-It is a [cross-cutting concern](https://en.wikipedia.org/wiki/Cross-cutting_concern).
+It is a <a href="https://en.wikipedia.org/wiki/Cross-cutting_concern" target="_blank">cross-cutting concern</a>.
 Some challenges with such a global setup are:

 - Disabling authentication for public endpoints (the `GET /articles/123` is a public endpoint)
 - Multiple types of session tokens (e.g. Session ID's and JWTs).